-The results from the included studies exhibited a high degree of heterogeneity (I2 from the meta-analysis) (Figure 2).
-The two cohorts with significant OR[30, 31, 35] both used radiography as the structural outcome assessment, whereas the studies reporting nonsignificant ORs used MRI.[29, 32] Further, the two studies reporting significant associations had longer follow-up periods (72 and 18 months), whereas the studies without significant associations assessed disease progression after 12 months.
+The results from the included studies exhibited a high degree of heterogeneity (I2 from the meta-analysis) (figure 2).
+The two cohorts with significant OR30 31 35 both used radiography as the structural outcome assessment, whereas the studies reporting non-significant ORs used MRI.29 32 Furthermore, the two studies reporting significant associations had longer follow-up periods (72 and 18 months), whereas the studies without significant associations assessed disease progression 12 months.
 This concurrence of follow-up time and imaging modality precludes conclusions about whether the differences in results are based on follow-up time or imaging modality.
 Radiography is the current clinical gold standard for assessing structural disease progression, but it has low temporal sensitivity, making long follow-up times necessary.
 MRI-with its shorter temporal sensitivity-is possibly the more promising tool for assessing single structures and should be used in studies with longer follow-up times.
-The total number of patients was 452 in five cohorts.
-That is a very small number of patients when considering the large population and when compared to similar reviews in other chronic diseases.
-For instance, a recent review of the causal relationship between dietary factors and coronary heart disease included several millions individuals in 361 cohorts and a multitude of dietary exposures.[23]
+The total number of patients was 452 in five cohorts; that is a very small number of patients when considering the large population and when compared to similar reviews in other chronic diseases.
+For instance, a recent review of the causal relationship between dietary factors and coronary heart disease included several millions of individuals in 361 cohorts and a multitude of dietary exposures.23

-Our study has strengths because we undertook several measures to minimise bias, restricting our review to studies with the strongest causal inference (cohort studies and

-RCTs), conducted independent assessments of study eligibility, and using predefined criteria to evaluate causation and methodological quality.
-We may be criticised for using arbitrary OR cut-offs to define strong and moderate association, but identifying the true cut-off for defining clinically meaningful OR values is impossible in a field that has so few longitudinal studies to consult.
+Our study has strengths because we undertook several measures to minimise bias, restricting our review to studies with the strongest causal inference (cohort studies and RCTs), conducted independent assessments of study eligibility, and using predefined criteria to evaluate causation and methodological quality.
+We may be criticised for using arbitrary OR cut-offs to define strong and moderate association, but identifying the true cut-off for defining clinically meaningful OR values is impossible in a field that has few longitudinal studies to consult.
 An important limitation is the causality score that applied.
-The score is a modification of a previous similar score.[23] thus it has limited empirical evidence to support its validity.
-Also, the causality score omitted several of the original criteriacausation considerations as proposed by Hill.[21], yet the applied method was pre-specified.
-We may also be criticised for analysing any image-based structural deterioration, rather than separating the analyses in x-ray and MRI-based assessments.
-However, the analysis plans were also pre-specified, without prior knowledge of the number of studies and specifics of the outcomes.
+The score is a modification of a previous similar score, 23 thus it has limited empirical evidence to support its validity.
+Also, the causality score omitted several of the original causation considerations as proposed by Hill,21 yet the applied method was prespecified.
+We may also be criticised for analysing any image-based structural deterioration, rather than separating the analyses in X-ray and MRI-based assessments.
+However, the analysis plans were also prespecified, without prior knowledge of the number of studies and specifics of the outcomes.

-Current guidelines on interpretation of data from observational studies and data combined from repeated observational studies (with a reasonable internal validity) would correspond to confidence in the estimate's being "Low-quality evidence", but could be upgraded if there is great confidence in the estimates and the effects are large.[48]
-However, the present analysis revealed a large inconsistency among study results, poor precision of the combined analysis, and low methodological quality.
-Thus, we downgraded further to "very low quality evidence".
+Current guidelines on interpretation of data from observational studies and data combined from repeated observational studies (with a reasonable internal validity) would correspond to confidence in the estimate's being 'Low-quality evidence', but could be upgraded if there is great confidence in the estimates and the effects are large.
+However, the current analysis revealed a large inconsistency among study results, poor precision of the combined analysis, and low methodological quality.
+Thus, we downgraded further to 'very low quality evidence'.
 The inconsistency of the available studies may limit the appropriateness of meta-analyses, yet support the overall conclusion of this systematic literature review.

-In conclusion, our systematic review, meta-analyses, and application of Bradford Hill's criteria forconsiderations on causation shows that there is no evidence of a indicates no causal link between estimates of knee joint loading during walking and structural progression of knee OA.
-Future large well designed prospective cohorts with subsequent confirmation from randomised trials are strongly recommended.
-The current study findings question the data mining, Al training, and similar technologies rationale behind clinical efforts to reduce knee joint loading during walking as such efforts are currently supported by very low-quality evidence showing no causal link between knee joint loading during walking and progression of knee OA.
+In conclusion, our systematic review, meta-analyses, and application of Bradford Hill's considerations on causation shows that there is no evidence of a causal link between estimates of knee joint loading during walking and structural progression of knee OA.
+Future large well-designed prospective cohorts with subsequent confirmation from randomised trials are strongly recommended.
+The current study findings question the rationale behind clinical efforts to reduce knee joint loading during walking as such efforts are currently supported by very low-quality evidence showing no causal link between knee joint loading during walking and progression of knee OA.